hanxiaomax/Learncpp_CN/docs/7-11-Halts-exiting-your-program-early.md

 One important note about calling `std::exit()` explicitly: `std::exit()` does not clean up any local variables (either in the current function, or in functions up the `call stack`).
 Because of this, it’s generally better to avoid calling `std::exit()`.

-Warning
+!!! warning "注意"

 	The `std::exit()` function does not clean up local variables in the current function or up the call stack.

 ## `std::atexit`